twitter-archive/pycascading/README.md

 Mailing list
 ------------

 Currently we are using the cascading-user mailing list for discussions.
+Any questions, please ask there.

 http://groups.google.com/group/cascading-user